dakshgautam1/raft-java/README.md

 - [x] Thread which sends the UDP package to the internet.
 This thread polls the **outbound queue**
 - [x] Main thread which runs the CLI application.
 - [x] Decide on serialization & de-serialization strategy.
 Initially, I felt that both **inbound queue** & **outbound queue** should hold the `Event` type, but this strategy make the deserialization more complicated.
 Hence decided to create both the queues with different types - **inbound queue** with `string` type & **outbound queue** with `event` type.
+- [x] Implement `handleAppendEntryResponse`.
+This function is responsible for handling the `handleAppendEntry` response from the followers.
+- [x] After `nextIndex` is backtracked, we need a way to update the `nextIndex` to the right position, once the `handleAppend` entry becomes successful.
+- [x] Implement a timer thread which sends `TICK` events

 This section provides a clear view of what has been achieved and what is still on the horizon, keeping both the project team and external contributors informed about the project's status and direction.